Gather your data

 - if you are are now married, your date of marriage, and your current spouse’s full name, date of birth, social security number, and address.

-If your spouse is not a U.S. citizen, note your spouse’s country of citizenship.
-If your spouse has a green card, note your spouse’s A number. - If you or your current spouse married before, you need to note the name and immigration status (U.S. citizen, permanet resident, etc.) of each prior spouse, the marriage and termination dates of each marriages, and how the marriage ended (e.g., divorce or the prior spouse’s death).
+- if you or your current spouse married before, you need to note the name and immigration status (U.S. citizen, permanent resident, etc.) of each prior spouse, the marriage and termination dates of each marriages, and how the marriage ended (e.g., divorce or the prior spouse’s death).

-It is essential that you get the certified disposition record before speaking to us or filing.
-People sometimes misunderstand exactly how a case was resolved.
-It is easy to confuse a dismissal with suspended sentence or a dismissal after admitting guilt and completing a program.
-In some cases the difference can result in being detained without bond and deported.
+- It is essential that you get the certified disposition record before speaking to us or filing your application.
+It is easy to misunderstand exactly how a case was resolved.
+In terms of what happened to you when you went to court, there is little difference between a dismissal, a dismissal with suspended sentence or a dismissal after admitting guilt and completing a program.
+However, for immigration law purposes the difference can be huge, resulting in some cases in an applicant being detained without bond and deported.

 Does this seem like a lot of information?
 It is.
 Trust us when we tell you that you are far better off gathering it in advance so that your application will be complete and correct.
 Cutting corners and submitting an incomplete application and hoping to “fill in the gaps” later on can lead to problems: minor ones, like rejection of your filing or irritating your examiner; or major ones; like having your application denied and being put in removal proceedings.